Tag

 Image used with permission by copyright holder

-Even though there aren’t a lot of smart home systems that require bridges, they can be in some cases.
+Even though there aren’t a lot of smart home systems that require bridges, they can be crucial in some cases.
 As you might expect from their name, bridges connect the Home app and HomeKit with a particular brand’s devices, guaranteeing compatibility.
 They are essential for people who want to increase the functionality of their favorite brands.

 For instance, let’s look at the Wemo Bridge.
 It links the Home app and the Belkin Wemo brand, increasing compatibility between devices such as the Wemo Switch, Insight Smart Plug, LightSwitch, and Dimmer.